Obtaining US citizenship: answers to the main questions

 Applying for citizenship costs a little more than renewing a green card.
 But in the long run, it's actually much cheaper.
 In most cases, the total USCIS application fee for US citizenship is $ 725.
 This includes a $ 640 registration fee and a biometric acquisition fee of $ 85.

 But how much does it cost not to apply for citizenship?
 Compared to the long-term cost of remaining a permanent resident, obtaining US citizenship is much cheaper.
-For example, the average 30-year-old will pay an additional $ 5313 in USCIS fees over the course of his life if he continues to be a permanent resident.
+For example, the average 30-year-old will pay an additional $ 5313 in USCIS fees over their lifetime if they continue to be a permanent resident.

 In recent years, USCIS has made it easier to pay N-400 fees.
 You can pay by credit card.
 People with low income or with certain living conditions have the right to be waived.
 Applicants aged 75 and over are not required to pay a biometric fee.
 Those who serve in the US military will not pay at all.

 What if I don't pass the citizenship test?

 Many job seekers are surprised when they realize that the citizenship test is not as difficult as it seemed.
 However, if you still fail the test, you will be given another opportunity to do so later.

 Now, with study materials, it has become much easier to pass the citizenship test.
 After completing the N-400 form, you will need to take tests in English, history and civil law.
 If you know what to learn, then it will be easy.